smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/08 - Cross Join.md

 # CROSS JOINS

 SQL Server provides two ways to perform cross joins: `CROSS JOIN` and `CROSS APPLY`.
-While both can produce Cartesian products, they differ in their use cases and behavior:
+While both can produce Cartesian products, they differ in their use cases and behavior.

 `CROSS JOIN` generates a Cartesian product between two tables—every row in the first table is combined with every row in the second.
 If Table A has 100 rows and Table B has 1,000 rows, the result will contain 100,000 rows.